cjyuan/cyf-notes/itd.md

 ### Step 7

-Your average practice test score needs to be at least 100 to meet the acceptance criteria.
+Your average practice test score needs to be at least 100 (in the 95-105 range) to meet the acceptance criteria.

 Can you retake the practice test a few more times until your score range is at least 95-105?